How #whomademyclothes started a revolution Read more

-Denim is one of the fashion industry’s greatest polluters, yet these sustainable brands are changing the way they manufacture our favourite wardrobe staple
+These denim brands are changing the way they manufacture our fave wardrobe staple

 How many pairs of jeans do you own?
 Probably lots, right?
 They’re the trusty wardrobe essential we wear year-round, and nothing is easier than throwing on your fave skinnies with a crisp white t-shirt.
 But we’re sad to say the denim industry is one of the worst for the planet.
 From unethical labour practices to toxic synthetic dyes, to the chemical washes that make your favourite distressed styles polluting waterways, denim manufacturing’s rep isn’t exactly squeaky clean.
 The good news is there are denim brands paving the way for a sustainable future.
 And these are our top picks.